BRAINIAC2677/BUET-CSE-Courseworks/README.md

 ## BUET CSE Courseworks
-*_This doc contains the links to all of my course works and course related extra works of BUET CSE_*
+This doc contains the links to all of my course works and course related extra works of BUET CSE.

+### *_Note:  The first thing you should do entering a repository(linked from this README) is to read the README._*

 ## Table of Contents:
  - [Level 2 Term 1](#level-2-term-1)
  - [Level 2 Term 2](#level-2-term-2)